sevans415/compass/README.md

 Parameters:
 [('epochs', 20), ('batch_size', 128), ('validation_split', 0.3), ('loss', 'binary_crossentropy'), ('dropout', 0.0), ('opt_flag', 1), ('opt_lr', 0.01), ('cnn_flag', 1), ('kernel_size', 128), ('lstm_flag', 0)]

+# Running naive bayes and random forest and classifying articles as a whole

+Running all of the cells in glove_random_forest.ipynb shows the process of importing GloVe pretrained vectors, tuning our random forest model with word vectors, and ending up with a best model based on accuracy score.

+Running all of the cells in classify_articles.ipynb will show the “political score” for each of the three sources we originally tested—NYT, CNN, and Fox.

+Running all of the cells in naive_bayes_random_forest.ipynb shows the fitting, tuning, and results of the Naive Bayes and Random Forest classifiers using Bag of Words.